quizzical-spade/raspberry-craft/README.md

 |`scp`<br>(remote)|`-r`ecursive|`[SOURCE_USR@]SOURCE_IP`:`REMOTE_SOURCE` `LOCAL_DEST` |Securely copy file `REMOTE_SOURCE` which lives on `SOURCE_IP` to `LOCAL_DEST`|
 ## Downloading .jar files and initizalizing the server on your workstation
 > [!NOTE]
-> This step assumes you have access to any other computer that isn't the Pi.
+> This step assumes you have access to any other computer that is more power than the Pi.
 If that isn't the case, follow these instructions on your Pi.
 > I completed them on my Windows workstation.

 ### First run
 Get the [.jar file from Purpur](https://purpurmc.org/docs/purpur/#downloads).
 I ran the latest supported version, which is 1.20.6.
 Make a folder called `Minecraft_server` and put the .jar in it.
 Open the Terminal app or just Command Prompt. `cd` into the `Minecraft_server` directory. `touch start.bat` to create a BATCH (Windows scripting) file.
-Edit the .bat in notepad and put the following code inside it. **Make sure you change the .jar name.**
+Edit the .bat in notepad and put the following code inside it. **Make sure you change the SERVER_NAME parameter to match that of your .jar file.**

 ```
 java -Xms4096M -Xmx4096M -jar SERVER_NAME.jar --nogui